Hilti: 1964–1994

 In 1964 Hilti started marketing a drill that also had a chiselling function, made by the Kocher Company, in Basel, under the name "Torna 765".
 After receiving customer feedback Hilti started a product development and improvement project under the name "Torna Entwicklung" (German for "Torna Development"), or "TE" for short, which has since then become the standard name for all Hilti electropneumatic tools.
 In 1967 the company introduced the TE17, a fully electropneumatic rotary hammer drill which featured a safety clutch, and it was shipped to customers in Hilti's first distinctive red toolbox.

 The global expansion continued throughout the 1960s and by 1971, Hilti's global turnover was 376 million Swiss francs across 45 countries, including new production facilities in Austria and in Germany.

 In 1974 Hilti started to develop and market anchor bolts, and in 1977 Hilti introduced its first chemical anchor product line.
 Two more production facilities were opened, a plastic manufacturing plant in Germany purchased in 1975 and a plant in England acquired in 1978.
 In 1979 the company opened another production facility in Tulsa, Oklahoma, USA, to produce anchors.
-During the 1980s Hilti formed market region centers for America, Europe, Africa and Asia, to improve the proximity to their customers.
+During the 1980s Hilti formed market region centres for America, Europe, Africa and Asia, to improve the proximity to their customers.